|

 I approach the

-wedding ceremony with a passion not found in many wedding officiants.
-While I am the one saying
+wedding ceremony with the background of an entertainer, and a passion not found in many wedding

-the most words, I never forget that I am not the star of the show.
+officiants.
+While I am the one saying the most words, I never forget that I am not the star

 I officiate in a

-participants rather than mere spectators.
+guests feel more like participants rather than mere spectators.

 I offer ceremony options